 An identifiable person is someone who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.

-The processing of special categories of data, defined as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and of data concerning health or sex life, is prohibited, subject to certain exceptions (see Article 10 of Regulation (EC) No 45/2001).
+The processing of special categories of data, defined as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and of data concerning health or sex life, is prohibited, subject to certain exceptions (see Article 10 Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018).

-- The Data Controller means the Community institution or body, the Directorate-General, the unit or any other organisational entity which alone or jointly with others determines the purposes and means of the processing of personal data.
+- The data controller means the EU institution or body, the Directorate-General, the unit or any other organisational entity which alone or jointly with others determines the purposes and means of the processing of personal data.

-- How to identify the Controller?
-At the EMCDDA, Controllers are the Heads of Unit.
+- How to identify the controller?
+At the EMCDDA, controllers are the Director, the heads of unit and the medical advisor.

 Each institution has one or more DPOs to ensure the application of the principles of personal data protection in the institution.
-Each DPO keeps a register of all personal data processing operations in his/her institution.
-He/she also provides advice and makes recommendations on rights and obligations.
-He/she notifies risky processing of personal data to the EDPS (see below) and responds to requests from the EDPS.
+The DPO also provides advice and makes recommendations on rights and obligations.
+He/she advises on notifications of risky processing of personal data to the EDPS (see below) and responds to requests from the EDPS.
 In critical situations he/she may investigate matters and incidents on request or on his/her own initiative.

 What is a Notification and who is responsible for it?